prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 $ catkin_make
 {{< / highlight >}}

+## Running the example:
-If everything compiles, you should be ready to try out the simulation example.
-Launch the nhttc_demo.launch:
+When everything compiles, you should be ready to try out the simulation example.
+Launch the nhttc_demo.launch with the following command:
 {{< highlight bash >}}
 $ roslaunch nhttc_ros nhttc_demo.launch
 {{< / highlight >}}